yracine/device-type.myecobee/README.md

 /*********************************************************************************************

-From your phone or tablet, within the smartThings app and on the main screen, click on the Smartapps link in the upper section of any of the following screens: Home & Marketspace, and then MyApps (last item in the list).</b>
+<b>Click on the Smartapps link in the upper section of the following Marketsspace screen (last icon at the bottom), and then MyApps (last item in the list).</b

 /*********************************************************************************************